European Patent Office Opposition Procedure

 Both parties to an appeal normally ask for oral proceedings if the Board of Appeal is inclined to find against them.
 The Board of Appeal will issue a summons to oral proceedings in the same way as an opposition division.
-The summons to oral proceedings will set a date for the oral proceedings.
-The Boards of Appeal also aim to provide a preliminary opinion, although this is often provided some time after the summons and may not be very detailed.
+Board of Appeal oral proceedings can take place either by video conference or in person in Munich.

 Once the summons has issued, the ability to introduce new arguments into the appeal is very restricted.
 In principle, the Boards will not take into account any amendment to a party’s case which is filed after a summons to oral proceedings has been issued.
 Exceptional reasons will therefore need to be presented if a party wishes to introduce new evidence, file any new claim requests, or make any new arguments at this stage.

 At the oral proceedings, the appellant and respondent argue their respective cases.
 Almost always a decision is given verbally at the end of the oral proceedings.
 The decision will be that the patent is revoked, that it is upheld as granted or that it is upheld in an amended form.
 Occasionally the Board of Appeal may refer the case back to the opposition division if there is an outstanding issue that has not been considered in the first instance and the Board does not consider it appropriate to consider the issue itself at the oral proceedings.

 The Board of Appeal also has the power under Article 112(1) EPC to refer a legal question to the Enlarged Board of Appeal that may be necessary to ensure uniform application of the law, or where a point of law of fundamental importance has arisen.
 However, this occurs only in rare cases.

 5 Written Decision